TheBoogle/neighbors-documentation/docs/General/Modules/ServerStorage/Ragdoll.md

 ## `:Trip(plyChar: Model)`
 !!! info end
     Unsure about its function.
+Could be Tripping and Ragdolling the player.

 ## `:RemoveRagdoll(plyChar: Model)`
 !!! info end
     Unsure about its function.
+Probably un-does the ragdoll.

 ## `:RigPlayer(plyChar: Model)`